Valbenazine

-Valbenazine, sold under the trade name Ingrezza, is a medication used to treat tardive dyskinesia.
+Valbenazine, sold under the brand name Ingrezza, is a medication used to treat tardive dyskinesia.
 It acts as a vesicular monoamine transporter 2 (VMAT2) inhibitor.

 Medical use

 Valbenazine is used to treat tardive dyskinesia in adults.
 Tardive dyskinesia is a drug-induced neurological injury characterized by involuntary movements.
-The clinical trials that led to FDA approval of valbenazine were 6 weeks in duration.
+The clinical trials that led to the approval of valbenazine by the US Food and Drug Administration (FDA) were six weeks in duration.
 An industry-sponsored study has studied the use of valbenazine for up to 48 weeks, in which it was found to be safe and effective for maintaining short-term (6 week) improvements in tardive dyskinesia.

 Contraindications

 There are no contraindications for the use of valbenazine according to the prescribing information.